 In Finland and Sweden, several studies have been performed to determine the GHG fluxes from different stages of the fuel peat production supply chain and life cycle analyses have been carried out of peat fuel use and its climate impact in terms of radiate forcing.
 Some studies show that the extraction and combustion of peat from pristine peatland has radiative forcing similar to the combustion of coal.

-However, by extracting peat from peatlands that are large greenhouse gas sources, radioative forcing of peat utilisation chain can be significantly reduced.
+However, by extracting peat from previously drained peatlands, i.e. that already are large greenhouse gas sources, radiative forcing of peat utilisation chain can be significantly reduced.
 Examples of such peat resources are cultivated peatlands and peatlands drained for forestry (Strack, ed.
-2008, Peatlands and Climate Change).
+2008).